NOI Calculator

 45%–55% NOI Margin

 Strong economies of scale.
-Professional management standard.
+Professional management is common, but actual expense treatment varies by ownership model and market.
 Vacancy risk distributed across units.
 DSCR loans and commercial financing widely available.
 Lower NOI Margin than SFR is offset by income consistency and institutional demand.

 Commercial / Industrial / Office